 We are reviewing certain aspects of the Adults with Incapacity (Scotland) Act 2000 as part of our Eighth Programme of Law Reform.
-At present we are looking at the issue of deprivation of liberty and whether the 2000 Act needs to be amended following the decision of the European Court of

-Human Rights in the case of HL v UK (2004) 40 EHRR 761.
+At present we are looking at the issue of deprivation of liberty and whether the 2000 Act needs to be amended following the decision of the European Court of Human Rights in the case of HL v UK (2004) 40 EHRR 761.
 The case, which is often referred to as the "Bournewood case", involved a person with learning disabilities who had been detained informally in a hospital for psychiatric treatment.
 The Court held that the person concerned had been deprived of his liberty and accordingly there had been a breach of Article 5 of the European Convention on Human Rights.

-We hope to issue a discussion paper during the first half of 2012.
+We are aiming to publish a discussion paper in the summer of 2012.